open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 annotated parameters, however modifying the values is done through the advice method return value and `@Advice.AssignReturned.ToArguments` annotation:

-The advice method return value must be `Object` unless it's a type that is provided by the JDK.
-Also, the `typing = Assigner.Typing.DYNAMIC` is needed to instruct ByteBuddy to properly cast the value to the appropriate type.
+For return type, the `typing = Assigner.Typing.DYNAMIC` is needed to instruct ByteBuddy to properly cast the value to the appropriate type.

 ```java